offline-agency/laravel-cart/README.md

 Cart::add($product, 1, ['size' => 'large']);
 ```

-Finally, you can also add multipe items to the cart at once.
+Finally, you can also add multiple items to the cart at once.
 You can just pass the `add()` method an array of arrays, or an array of Buyables and they will be added to the cart.

 **When adding multiple items to the cart, the `add()` method will return an array of CartItems.**